 Show summary Hide summary

-- What the name Cordani and the name Cuennet mean
+- What the last names Cordani and Cuennet mean

 - The geographical distribution of Cordani Cuennet: between Italy and Switzerland